-Training of the Res Life student staff continues to include more skill-building in bystander intervention, especially on issues involving high-risk alcohol use and sexual violence.
+Training of the Res Life student staff continues to include skill-building in bystander intervention, especially on issues involving high-risk alcohol use and sexual violence.
 Res Life student staff members are trained in bystander intervention strategies that focus on sexual assault and high risk alcohol use.
-The RA staff receives continuous Title IX training and, in 2018, participated in conversations centered around the recent Climate Survey.
+The RA staff receives continuous Title IX training.
+Understandably, 2020 was a difficult year in many ways.
+We provided virtual training as much as possible to follow-up the previous years..in 2019 the focus was on understanding the process for investigation and adjudication and, in 2018, the staff participated in conversations centered around the Climate Survey.